GoodAI/goodai-ltm/README.md

 * Retrieval weighted by recency and importance
 * Embeddings for source code retrieval
 * Storage and retrieval methods without embeddings
+* Improvements to the currently experimental query and memory rewriting feature and its default prompts
 * Iterating on improvements to our datasets and models